lukaszbudnik/gugis/README.md

 # Getting started

 Let's assume we have a `StorageService` interface.
 It has two implementations `StorageService1Impl` and `StorageService2Impl`.
-Let's pretend that the first implementation uses Amazon S3 and the second one uses HP Blobstore.
+Let's pretend that the first implementation uses Amazon S3 and the other one uses Rackspace Cloud Files.

 ## Primary and secondary